Help us mark World Antibiotics Awareness Week

 - Dr Gwyn Jones, Chairman at Responsible Use of Medicines in Agriculture Alliance (RUMA) will discuss ‘The role of agriculture in action on antibiotic resistance’.

-The event will include a series of presentations and an opportunity to debate topics discussed in an open Q&A. Sign up via Eventbrite HERE.
+This Higher Education England sponsored event will include a series of presentations and an opportunity to debate topics discussed in an open Q&A. Refreshments will be provided.
+Sign up via Eventbrite HERE.

 Roger Harrison, co-lead for the project comments: “The World Health Organisation and the Department for Health believe the rate of deaths due to antibiotic resistance will overtake cancer by 2050.